UltraMessaging/um_kb/kb/nak-storms.md

 In a successful lost packet recovery, NAKs can continue for hundreds of milliseconds after incoming traffic returns to normal, possibly multiple seconds.
-But importantly, during this recovery period, there should be no new packets lost, or at least very few.
+But importantly, few if any new packets should be lost during this period.
 The lack of significant packet loss after the incoming traffic burst subsides is a sign that UM is proceeding normally with lost packet recovery.